-The European Rallycross Championship, which was sanctioned by the FISA, also incorporated minimum weight restrictions based on engine displacement, very similar to the WRC with a 1.4 multiplication factor for forced induction.
-Almost everything else was permitted to gain an edge so the competitors often modified the already fast rally cars even further; cranking up the turbo boost for more power (reportedly up to 900 HP was used in the finals), extra aerodynamic aids (added giant rear wings or double stacked spoilers), and lighter weight modifications (stripped instrumentation, smaller fuel tanks, etc).
+The European Rallycross Championship, which was sanctioned by the FISA and the highest level of competition of the time, also incorporated minimum weight restrictions based on engine displacement – very similar to those used in the Group B WRC days with a 1.4 multiplication factor for forced induction.
+However, almost everything else was permitted to gain an edge so the competitors often modified the already super-fast Group B rally cars even further; cranking up the turbo boost for more horsepower (reportedly up to 900 BHP was often used in the finals), extra aerodynamic aids (added giant rear wings or double stacked spoilers) and lighter weight modifications (stripped instrumentation, smaller fuel tanks, etc).

-(C) Article by Jay Auger – website owner & author
+(C) Article by Jay Auger – website owner, main author & chief editor

 - Images are the property of their original owners